Book Contract Basics

-The Clauses of a Book Publishing Contract Explained
+All The Clauses of a Book Contract Explained

-In addition to the specific terms the author and publisher have agreed upon for things like the type of book, the advance against royalty amount and the delivery date, the standard book contract encompasses a lengthy number of clauses covering important points in a book's life cycle and an author's compensation.
+In addition to the specific terms the author and publisher have agreed upon for such items as the type of book, the advance against royalty amount, and the delivery date, the standard book contract encompasses a lengthy number of clauses covering important points in a book's life cycle and an author's compensation.
 While exact wording and terms vary by publisher, by imprint, and by individual deals, many of the topics addressed by the contract are standard.

-Following is a list of the typical clauses of a book contract, along with brief descriptions as to their purpose:
+What follows is a list of the typical clauses of a book contract, along with brief descriptions as to their purpose.

-The nuts and bolts of what is to be delivered.
-"A novel of approximately 40,000 words"; or "A cookbook with 100 recipes and 50 color photographs."
+The nuts and bolts of the manuscript to be delivered: "a novel of approximately 40,000 words"; "a cookbook with 100 recipes and 50 color photographs."

 Description of the Work

-Further important details of the agreed-upon content ("a mystery novel in the Spooky Attic series, featuring the character Detective Dusty," or "recipes for everyday family-friendly dishes that take no more than 15 minutes to cook").
+Further details describing the agreed-upon content: "a mystery novel in the Spooky Attic series, featuring the character Detective Dusty"; "recipes for everyday family-friendly dishes that take no more than 15 minutes to cook."

 Grant of Rights: Territories

-Generally specifies that the publishers is to get world or global rights to any and all editions of the work, for the duration of the copyright (currently, the author's life plus 70 years).
+Generally specifies that the publishers is to get world or global rights to any and all editions of the work for the duration of the copyright (currently, the author's life plus 70 years).

 Advance Against Royalties